NirxTech/NirxTech/README.md

-# Hi there, I'm Muhammad Zahran! 👋
+# Hi, I'm Muhammad Zahran 👋
 I am a beginner programmer with a strong curiosity for technology, always eager to learn and explore various fields, especially **Programming**, **Networking**, **Cloud Infrastructure**, and **Development**.
 I focus on building high-performance, lightweight, and minimalist solutions, ensuring only the essentials are included.
 Additionally, I constantly seek ways to optimize every aspect of what I create, enhancing both efficiency and practicality.
 With a passion for continuous learning, I strive to refine my skills and explore new technologies to solve real-world challenges.

 ## 🔥 About Me
 - 🌱 Currently focusing on **Programming**, **Networking**, **Cloud Infrastructure**, and **Development**.
-- 🚀 Fun fact: *I'm a music enthusiast and love playing games.*
+- 🚀 Fun fact: *I'm a music enthusiast.*
 - 💬 Ask me about *Networking, Cloud Computing, Programming, or Linux*.

 ## 🚀 Tech Stack